alex-paynedwyer/single-molecule-tools-alpd/README.md

 `overTrackAll`: a script to overtrack multiple fields of view in a batch.

+`plotOvertracks`: a script to visualise selected traces from the overtracked data.

 ## Analysis for Stoichiometry, Diffusivity, Periodicity and Colocalisation

-This step applies *sifting* (and if specified, segmentation masks) to the foci, then constructs the sifted tracks.
+The analysis step applies *sifting* (and if specified, segmentation masks) to the foci, then constructs the sifted tracks.
+Where segmentation is applied, typically only the tracks within the segmented areas are retained.
-It summarises the track properties including stoichiometry and diffusivity, and tests for pairwise colocalisation between tracks.
+The analysis step then tests for pairwise colocalisation between tracks, and summarises the track properties including stoichiometry and diffusivity according to the colocalisation status.

 ### Routines